codependent/storyteller-microservices/README.md

 * **zuul**: uses a zuul reverse-proxy instead of storyteller-api gateway.
 * **high-availability**: high availability environment using two eureka registers, a zuul reverse proxy, and 2 instances of each service.
 * **high-availability-rxjava**: Same as above but using reactive programming.
+* **high-availability-rxjava-sidecar**: Polyglot version in which Sidecar integrates a Node.js microservice.
 * **consul**: Consul replaces Eureka Server as microservice registry.